From the World Heritage inscription for Paris, Banks of the Seine:

 The Champ Elysees is probably the most popular avenue in the world.
 It stretches to 2 kilometers and measures at 70 meters in width.
 The street is bordered by various establishments such as cinemas, shops, restaurants and cafes.
-This is where major celebrations in France are held in particular the New Year’s Eve celebration.
+This is where major celebrations in France have held in particular the New Year’s Eve celebration.

 Palais de Chaillot

-Located in the 16th district of Paris, this building is a curved and doubled-wing building that is located on the banks of the River Seine.
+Located in the 16th district of Paris, this building is a curved and double-wing building that is located on the banks of the River Seine.
 It is located right across the Eiffel Tower.
 It is also ideally located near many other famous tourist attractions such as the Arc de Triomphe and Champ Elysees.

 Tips for Visitors